michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 And of course, it is vital that you update the status of your question.
 Whether you are adding to the post with new insights or even better alerting everyone that you now have the answer, so that you can:

 >Help your community learn from the question.
 When you field a good question, ask yourself “How would the relevant documentation or FAQ have to change so that nobody has to answer this again?”
-Then send a patch to the document maintainer.---
-layout: essay
-type: essay
-title: "Stack Overflow Is Not Your Tech Support: A Question of Professionalism, Clarity, and Commitment"

-# All dates must be YYYY-MM-DD format!---
-layout: essay
-type: essay
-title: "Stack Overflow Is Not Your Tech Support: A Question of Professionalism, Clarity, and Commitment"

-# All dates must be YYYY-MM-DD format!
-date: 2018-01-25
-labels:
-  - Learning
-  - Computer Science
-  - How to ask for Help
-  - Professionalism
-  - Netiquette
----

-## Stack Overflow Is Not Your Tech Support

-Eric Steven Raymond's "How To Ask Questions The Smart Way" is an insightful and provocative guide on "how to ask questions in a way more likely to get you a satisfactory answer."
-Many of Mr. Raymond's suggestions can be grouped in three categories:
-- Professionalism (i.e., showing courtesy, patience, post your question to the right forum, tact, and gratitude)
-- Clarity (i.e., clearly stating your problem, what you have done so far, and what you are trying to do)
-- Commitment (i.e., the effort you put into solving the problem on your own, writing your question, and following-up)

-## Of Professionalism

-In a perfect world, all of the Mr. Raymond's points would be self-evident.
-The world, however, is not perfect, and even some of the most obvious tips are need repeating to hammer in their importance.
-One of the most salient points he nails at the beginning of his essay is that you cannot "assume that the author of an informative web page wants to be your free consultant."
-While he is speaking about writing directly to an individual in this example, it not a stretch to apply this idea to posting on forums.
-The key word here is "free" and it highlights a critical difference that threw me for a bit because I take civility and professionalism very seriously.

-I work at UHM School of Nursing and Dental Hygiene's Office of Student Services.
-As someone who might be the school's first contact with a new student, it is vital that I make a good impression.
-Experience has taught me that there are in fact "stupid" questions as Mr. Raymond points out.
-The difference is that I cannot call someone out for asking a question that I might have just answered or it is covered on the web site they just professed to have read.
-I do understand the impulse to give a "RTFM" or "STFW" type response.
-Worse still, I occasionally have to deal with people having a bad day, and realistically I cannot always give them the answer they want to hear.
-So, for me, I often find reading posts on tech forums a little grating.

-Sometimes it is the person asking the question, sometimes it is the people answering the question, and then there is the bickering between responders.
-There is a lot behavior that seems "unprofessional" to me, but Mr Raymond's essay is not about turning to a consulting companies for tech support.
-He is actually talking about reaching out to a community of volunteers whose motives and means of communications will be as varied and individuals that make up that community.
-One of the more reassuring discoveries I made while researching this essay was that Meta Stack Overflow included questions that tackled was behavior of its members, and the community itself can take actions to help police itself.

-Even though the people on Stack Exchange and other forums may not be your personal tech support and they may not always behave in a way the you might feel is professional that is no excuse for you to behave in an unprofessional manner.
-Rather, it important to keep in mind that you are interacting with a community that you might one day join.

->The first thing to understand is that hackers actually like hard problems and good, thought-provoking questions about them.
-If we didn't, we wouldn't be here.
-If you give us an interesting question to chew on we'll be grateful to you; good questions are a stimulus and a gift.
-Good questions help us develop our understanding, and often reveal problems we might not have noticed or thought about otherwise.
-Among hackers, “Good question!” is a strong and sincere compliment.

-Questions, and we all face problems that we cannot solve on our own, are a way to interact with the hacker community.
-Our questions therefore not are a way to help ourselves, but to help others.
-This why it is so important to make sure that you are posting on the appropriate forum, using a good header and tags, as well as being responsive to replies.
-And of course, it is vital that you update the status of you question.
-Whether you are adding to the post with new insights or even better alerting everyone that you now have the answer, so that you can:

->Help your community learn from the question.
-When you field a good question, ask yourself “How would the relevant documentation or FAQ have to change so that nobody has to answer this again?”
 Then send a patch to the document maintainer.

 Quite appropriately, the essay ends with a section on "How To Answer Questions in a Helpful Way."
 All new hackers with